ur5us/insomnia.rest/content/teams.md

     src: /images/screens/sharing.png
 ---

-## Collaborate on APIs
+## Sync your API workspaces between team members

-Create a team, invite coworkers, and share API workspaces.
-Any changes will seamlessly and securely sync between all members, making collaboration a breeze.
+Create a team, invite coworkers, and stay in sync.
+Any changes will seamlessly and securely transfer between all members, making collaboration a breeze.
+<br><br>

 **Automatic or manual sync** &#128368; choose when to share